-The Web Contact Log (Web Tab above) is a simple visitor log where hams who visit this page can sign this listing with a quick "hello".
+The Web Contact Log (Web Tab above) is a simple visitor log where hams who visit this page can add their callsign along with a quick "hello".
 To see the comments on your page, go to your callsign and click on the Edit Record button.
 Then, choose Manage My Contact Logs.

 Globally known as 'Doc' and Born a 'Buckeye'